Radon-css/poker/README.md

     1. Clone the repository.
     2. Navigate to the project directory.
+    3. Set your Codepage to 65001 by executing "chcp 65001" to correctly display UTF-8 characters in the TUI.
-    3. Start the game with sbt run.
+    4. Start the game with sbt run.